 During the pandemic the Trust staged concerts to socially distanced audiences in St Edmund’s Church, Southwold, as well as streaming specially tailored music live into local schools and care homes.

-Current projects include the Alwyn Music Festival, scheduled for October 7th to 10th 2021, staging concerts in various venues on the Suffolk coast.
-The festival was founded by the William Alwyn Foundation to provide a platform for the music of the composer William Alwyn and his wife, Doreen Carwithen, to support music by living British composers, as well as those contemporaneous with William Alwyn, and to continue Alwyn’s legacy as an educator through the support and encouragement of artists at the outset of their careers.
-The current programme includes events at The Red House in Aldeburgh, St Edmund’s Church Southwold, Holy Trinity Church, Blythburgh, and Southwold’s Electric Picture Palace.
+Nathan has also served as artistic director of the Alwyn Music Festival for the last two seasons (2019 and 2021), staging concerts and other events in various venues on the Suffolk coast.
+The festival was founded by the William Alwyn Foundation to provide a platform for the music of the composer William Alwyn and his wife, Doreen Carwithen, to support music by living British composers, and to continue Alwyn’s legacy as an educator through the support and encouragement of artists at the outset of their careers.

-Since 2016 Nathan has been invited to curate concerts in aid of Wardens Trust, held at their beautiful hall on the Suffolk coast near Thorpness.
+Since 2016 Nathan has also curated a number of concerts in aid of Wardens Trust, held at their beautiful hall on the Suffolk coast near Thorpness.
 These events have built awareness of Wardens’ work and raised funds for their ongoing care and activities with disabled people.

 From 2006 to 2010 Nathan was director of the Chacombe Music Festival, an annual chamber music and song festival in the Oxfordshire village.
 Its legacy today is Sophie’s Barn, a haven in the Oxfordshire countryside for creative groups looking for a flexible, welcoming rehearsal space and supportive audience for new ideas.